gvwilson/thirdbit/src/fiction/iffy/index.md

 I guess a few of his backers hadn't realized that hypermelanic meant we'd be black.
 Apparently they weren't too happy about that."

-"I never got into space.
-One of my sisters did,
-but—well, that didn't really work out."

 "So that's why you can talk to satellites?"
 Iffy ventured.

 Wales nodded.